Founder & Lead Editor

 Comfort and Fit

-When it comes to comfort, the Ghost Max 2 delivers, especially if you understand what you're getting.
-It’s plush, but with a hint of firmness that adds to the stability.
-The fit is a major selling point.
-It has a generous, roomy profile, especially in the forefoot, which is a godsend for those with wider feet or who use orthotics.
-However, here's a crucial piece of advice: it tends to run a bit short.
+On comfort, the Ghost Max 2 delivers as long as you know what you’re signing up for.
+It’s plush, but it has a hint of firmness that helps with stability.
+Fit is a major selling point too.
+It has a generous, roomy shape, especially up front, which is great for wider feet and for orthotics.
+One important note: it tends to run a bit short.

 I'd echo the common sentiment and recommend going up a half size.
 One reviewer perfectly captured this, saying, "Roomy fit in the toe box is a huge plus."
 The shoe is available in multiple widths (standard, wide, and extra-wide), so almost everyone can find their fit.
 The break-in period is practically non-existent; they feel comfortable right out of the box.